 Airing of these spots are random, not guaranteed, and no proof of performance will be provided.

 Q: Can we link our website to your website?

 We love having online friends, just send your request to email@example.com and include your website address, contact information, and reasons for wanting the link.
-We can provide you with a CTV logo and URL links to our site.

 Q: Where do I find that website you mentioned on your evening newscast?

 You can click on the related story and the website will be listed on that page under the website links box.

 Q: I saw some typos online; how can I report this?

 Oopps.
 Sori abut thhat, (Actually, we take grammar and spelling mistakes seriously.
 Email firstname.lastname@example.org and watch how fast those mistakes are corrected.)

 Q: On what channels can I find CTV British Columbia?